vinodkd/halo/journal.md

 **Sun Apr 19 18:10:59 2015** : added correct exception handling using the error object.

 **Sun Apr 19 19:10:21 2015** : Update and organized todo list as a series of documentation+coding tasks, plus moved some items to version 1 already.
 The list is interspersed with data and action improvements in increments that are complete in themselves and can be versioned off at that point.

+**Sun Apr 19 20:39:37 2015** : Reorged the todo list, moved two sections into version 1 and setup a plan for completion by may 3rd.
+Let's see how that goes :).
+Work and personal constraints abound between 4/28 and 5/1; not to mention the start of the summer semester in may.